Omnia-Agabani/Omnia-Agabani/README.md

 ## About Me

-I'm Omnia Mustafa - Abdulgadir, Electronics Engineer recent graduate and an entrepreneur.
+Electronics Engineer recent graduate and an entrepreneur.
 Enrolled in MIT Emerging Talent Foundations Track for Data science.
 And hopefully, I will be enrolled in Certificate program soon.